MrMaksimize/allplayers.github.com/_posts/2012-09-23-allplayers-kick-awesome-podcast-number-6-hackathon.markdown

 I know...
 I know...
 Late again...
 I have a legit reason this time...
 I promise...

 No takers?
 Fine.
 Well reguardless, the podcast has been availiable on youtube for a while now.
 We just haven't gotten around to getting it up here.
-With that said, *Here at AllPlayers.com, the developers take pride in quality, timliness, and perfection*...
+With that said, *Here at AllPlayers.com, the developers take pride in quality, timeliness, and perfection*...

 Still not buying it?
 Well it was worth another shot.